tremor-rs/tremor-www-docs/docs/overview.md

 - Data events - these are data events delivered via onramps into a pipeline or to offramps from a pipeline.
 Most events that flow through a Tremor pipeline are of this type.
 - Signal events - these are synthetic events delivered by the Tremor runtime into a pipeline under certain conditions.
-- Contraflow events - these are synthetic events delivered the Tremor runtime into a pipeline under certain conditions that are caused by the processing of events already in a Tremor system.
+- Contraflow events - these are synthetic events delivered by the Tremor runtime into a pipeline under certain conditions that are caused by the processing of events already in a Tremor system.
 Back-pressure events exploit contraflow.

 ### Dataflow